nikodemus/foolang/README.md

 - Convenience of Python.
 - Fault tolerance of Erlang.
 - Extensibility of Common Lisp.
+- Excitement of Logo.

 **Status**: bootstrap evaluator implementation in progress.

+I want the language and the environment to be engaging and inspiring.

+I want someone who last programmed some basic on Commodore 64 over 30 years ago to feel empowered to do things.

+I want experienced programmers to feel comfortable: having the system trust them and being able to trust the system.

+I want programs written by others to be easy to understand after the fact.

 ## Hello World